-Respondent is encouraged to incorporate in their response the following:
+Respondent is encouraged to incorporate in its response the following:

 - i.
-Employment and business opportunities for local residents and businesses.
-If included, Respondent will submit detailed plans for apprenticeship programs that facilitate placing existing District of Columbia residents into employment opportunities within the project.
+Employment and business opportunities for local residents and businesses. - If included, Respondents are asked to submit detailed plans for apprenticeship programs that facilitate placing existing District residents into employment opportunities within the project.
 The commitment and strategy to develop and implement a local apprenticeship program shall be in accordance with D.C.
-Official Code §§ 32-1401, et seq. - ii.
+Official Code §§ 32-1401 et seq.
+Please contact DOES at 202.698.5099 for more information. - ii.
 Opportunities for District neighborhood-based business to participate in the project.
-If included, Respondent will submit evidence of the inclusion of such businesses in the form of written confirmation from such neighborhood-based businesses and shall include the scope and details of the said businesses' involvement in the project.
+If included, evidence of the inclusion of such businesses should be submitted in the form of written confirmation from such neighborhood-based businesses and shall include the scope and details of the said businesses' involvement in the project.